Explore your mortgage options

 Initial approval/prequalified approval or preapproval

-Before you commit to a lender, you can apply to one or more lenders.
-Your credit report is pulled to review your credit score and outstanding debts.
+Before you commit to one lender, you can apply to multiple lenders.
+They’ll pull your credit to review your credit score, history and outstanding debts.
 You also provide a verbal statement of all your income and assets.

 Based on this information, you’re given an estimate of what size mortgage loan you may be approved for.
 Because your income and assets haven’t been verified, this estimate is not guaranteed.